 What do you need to know about the new payment model?
 Here are some key elements of the 2020 new payment model:

 - No reliance on therapy.
 Therapy thresholds are removed.

-- Behavioral adjustment to base rates to account for diagnosis coding and visit volume changes (-6.42%)
+- Behavioral adjustment to base rates to account for principal diagnosis coding and visit volume changes (-6.42%)